How do we differentiate functions that are products or quotients of simpler functions?

 What this dot point is asking

 You need to recognise when a function is a product of two functions or a quotient of two functions, choose the correct rule, and apply it carefully.
-These rules build on the basic derivatives of polynomials, exponentials, logarithms and trig functions, so accuracy in those is assumed.
+These rules build on the basic derivatives of polynomials, exponentials, logarithms and trigonometric functions, so accuracy in those is assumed.

 The product rule